You are here

 If you want to just 'dive in' but need details of a few basic commands, you might find our Top Ten Tips page helpful.

 For help with setting appropriate access permissions (and remember that this is a global filesystem), please take a look at the Setting ACLs page.
 For other command information, see the local copy of the Official AFS Reference Manual, and also the OpenAFS User Guide.

 Each area of AFS filespace has a quota, described on the disk quotas page.

 AFS clients are not just available for the DICE Linux machines, they're also available for other operating systems and platforms:

-AFS filestore can also be accessed via ifile
+AFS filestore can also be accessed on the web using ifile.

-Note that, although AFS is used for the home directories and the majority of data space, desktop machines also have local disk, where filesystems will be ext3.
+Although AFS is used for the home directories and the majority of data space, desktop machines also have local disk.
+The local disk filesystems are ext3.

 If you need to get access to files on a remote machine, but the filespace on that machine isn't normally visible from your machine, you can often access it using sshfs.